milindbasavaraja/Smart-Photo-Album/README.md

-# Smart-Photo-Album
+# Smart-Photo-Booth
- Smart-Photo-Album using AWS
+ Smart Photo Search and upload using AWS